Family, Friends & Alumni

 Graduating students will also enjoy additional recognition and festivities at individual school convocations and ceremonies held at various times in the days around Rutgers University Commencement.
 Please check with your student's school for details and information on tickets or limits on guests.
 To learn more about each school's convocation, visit our School Convocations page.

 Graduation ceremonies can be a great time for Rutgers alumni to reconnect with old friends and to make new ones.
 Alumni are also invited to participate as volunteers.
-Please check back for volunteer information.
+For details, please visit our Instructions for Volunteers page.

 Tickets are not required to attend the 251st Anniversary Commencement on Sunday, May 14, 2017.
 The ceremony begins at 10 a.m. and stadium gates open at 8 a.m.
 Remember, Commencement parking hangtags are required to park on campus that day.
 Visit our Parking Guidelines for details.

 Mark the Moment

 Family and friends can have professional photos taken outside the stadium before and after the ceremony.
 You will be able to view the photos online and purchase them from Grad Images.
 Check the Grad Images website to learn more about obtaining photos from Rutgers' graduation ceremonies.

 Need to Make a Hotel Reservation?

 Whatever your budgetary and scheduling requirements, as well as culinary favorites, the greater New Brunswick region has lodging and dining options to meet your needs.
 Be sure to search in the towns closest to Rutgers campus, including: New Brunswick, Piscataway, Highland Park, East Brunswick, North Brunswick, and Somerset.
 Visit our Campus Travel page for more on New Brunswick Campus lodging accommodations.